RefactoringGuru/design-patterns-dart/README.md

 4. File names should match following convention: `some_class_name.dart`

-5. Places classes into separate files.

-6. Comments may or may not have language tags in them, such as this:
+5. Comments may or may not have language tags in them, such as this:

     ```dart
     /**